PaddlePaddle/docs/doc/fluid/install/compile/linux-compile_en.md

     * For users who need to compile the **GPU version PaddlePaddle**:

-        1. Please make sure that you have installed nccl2 correctly, or install nccl2 according to the following instructions (here is ubuntu 16.04, CUDA9, ncDNN7 nccl2 installation instructions), for more information on the installation information please refer to the [NVIDIA official website](https://developer.nvidia.com/nccl/nccl-download):
+        1. Please make sure that you have installed nccl2 correctly, or install nccl2 according to the following instructions (here is ubuntu 16.04, CUDA9, ncDNN7 nccl2 installation instructions, for more information on the installation information please refer to the [NVIDIA official website](https://developer.nvidia.com/nccl/nccl-download)):

             ```
             wget http://developer.download.nvidia.com/compute/machine-learning/repos/rhel7/x86_64/nvidia-machine-learning-repo-rhel7-1.0.0-1.x86_64.rpm